Diseases and conditionsKidney & Urinary tractMedical Laboratory

 Urine Color: What Does It Mean?

-Urine Color, which is normally yellow, varies depending on some factors such as the amount of water, certain medications and foods, and underlying medical conditions.
-In this article, we will discuss the normal range of urine colors, what different colors indicate, and the impact of medications on urine color.
+Urine Color is normally yellow.
+It varies depending on several factors, such as the amount of water.
+Certain medications and foods can also affect it, as well as underlying medical conditions.
+In this article, we will discuss the normal range of urine colors.
+We will cover what different colors indicate.
+Additionally, we will explore the impact of medications on urine color.

 Normal Urine Color Range:

-The normal color of urine is yellow, and the degree of yellowing varies based on the amount of urochrome and water in the urine.
+The normal color of urine is yellow.
+The degree of yellowing varies based on the amount of urochrome and water in the urine.
 The more water there is, the lighter the color will be.
 The normal range of urine colors is from pale yellow to dark yellow.

 Colors of Urine Indicating a Medical Condition: